-Many people applying for government jobs for the first time may not be aware of the importance of selection criteria responses.
-It is a critical part of most government applications and essential to creating an outstanding application.
+Many people applying for government jobs for the first time may not be aware of the importance of selection criteria responses, or how to approach them.
+These are a critical part of most government applications and essential to creating an outstanding application.

-Even if you have a brilliant resume that shows you have excellent skills and qualifications to do the job and you have written an absolutely sensational cover letter, if you don’t address the selection criteria in a separate document that explains how well you fit each criterion, chances are you will be overlooked.
+Even if you have a brilliant resume that shows you have excellent skills and qualifications to do the job and you've written an absolutely sensational cover letter tailored to the position, if you don’t address the selection criteria in a separate document that explains how well you fit each criterion, chances are you will be overlooked.
 Fulfilling the selection criteria to the satisfaction of the selection committee is the only way you can make it across the line to the next stage of the recruitment process – the interview.

 The first thing you need to do is find out what the selection criteria are.
 You will find them either in the advertisement or on the government department's website along with a downloadable job application kit.